Characters Introduced in Backstroke of the West

 - Ambiguous Gender: Blow the Skin appears to be a fembot, but is voiced by a man and has a Something Else Also Rises moment.

-- Beautiful Slave Girl: Is temporarily one of Java's slaves in Hopeless Situation Return and upon her first meeting with EV-9D9, he comments on how pretty she is.EV-9D9: Gorgeous...
+- Beautiful Slave Girl: Is temporarily one of Java's slaves in Hopeless Situation Return and upon her first meeting with EV-9D9, the latter is just amazed at how pretty she is.EV-9D9: Gorgeous...
 We have no explanation.

 - Calling Me a Logarithm: Early in The Novelty Desire, she takes offence when R2 calls her a philosopher.